CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.2.1 WLAN operation.txt

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### NET.2.1.A15 Using a VPN to Secure WLANs (CI)
-With increased protection requirements, a VPN SHOULD be used to additionally secure communication via the WLAN infrastructure.
+With increased protection requirements, a VPN SHOULD be used to additionally secure the communication via the WLAN infrastructure.
 Further information can be found in the module NET.3.3 * VPN *.

 #### NET.2.1.A16 Additional protection for the connection of WLANs to a LAN (CIA)